singnet/dev-portal/docs/ai-developers/collaboration.md

 * Edit / Delete Services

 Members **cannot perform any operation at an organization level**.
-Organization level activities such as editing the organization etc can only be done by the owner
+Organization level activities such as publishing any changes to the organization etc can only be done by the owner